masaianshubham/masai-project-3/README.md

 ## Author:
 **Shubham Kumar**

 **All contributions are welcome.
-Just clone it and make improvement**
+Just fork it and make improvement**